Solar Expansion Tanks

 hot system - water pressure = air pressure in tank

-The solar expansion tanks have a rubber membrane which separates the solar liquid loop and the other side is filled with pressurized air.
-As the liquid heats up and expands the pressure of the system increase to an amount greater than the air pressure inside the expansion vessel and causes the membrane to take up more liquid to the air side.
-This keeps occurring until the expansion tank is completely filled.
+The solar expansion tanks have a rubber membrane which separates the solar liquid loop, and the other side is filled with pressurized air.
+As the liquid heats up and expands the pressure of the system increases to an amount greater than the air pressure inside the expansion vessel and causes the membrane to take up more liquid to the air side.
+This keeps occurring until the expansion tank is filled.
 At that point the pressure of the system has no where to go and will quickly be release through a pressure release valve causing hot glycol to spill over the floor.
-In order to prevent this, the expansion tank must be sized correctly and the correct initial pressure of the tank must be equal to the design pressure of the system when cold.
+To prevent this, the expansion tank must be sized correctly, and the correct initial pressure of the tank must be equal to the design pressure of the system when cold.

 Sizing a solar expansion tank: